Open-Source-Compliance/tdosca-tc06-plainhw/README.md

+# Deprecated: TDOSCA-TC06

+***The case systematic has been reorganized.
+Valid cases now have a number >= 10 ...***

-# Test-Driven Open Source Compliance Automation Test Case No. 6: a Plain Hello World with external JAVA components and maven
+TC06 stood for 'Test-Driven Open Source Compliance Automation Test Case No. 6: a Plain Hello World with external JAVA components and maven'

 **DEPRECATED** *The case systematic has been reorganized.
 Valid cases now have a number >= 10 ...*